This module provides a small localization layer for xeokit components.

 xeokit Localization Service

-This module provides a lightweight localization layer for xeokit components, allowing UI text to be defined once and rendered in different languages at runtime.
-Translations are keyed by stable identifiers (for example
+This module provides a small localization layer for xeokit components.
+Translations are keyed by stable identifiers such as

-loadMessages(locale, bundle)builds up the message table;setLocale(locale)switches the active locale and re-renders subscribed UI."NavCube.front"; translation bundles supply the per-locale strings without code changes to the widget.translate("WELCOME", { name })resolves{name}placeholders in the matched message.translatePlurals(key, count, args)selects the right plural form based on the active locale's plural rules.onLocaleChanged/onMessagesLoadednotify subscribed widgets when something they depend on has changed.Installation
+loadMessages(locale, bundle)adds messages;setLocale(locale)switches the active locale."NavCube.front".translate("WELCOME", { name })resolves{name}placeholders in the matched message.translatePlurals(key, count, args)selects the right plural form based on the active locale's plural rules.onLocaleChanged/onMessagesLoadednotify subscribed widgets when locale data changes.Installation

 Usage